-The Small + Safe + Well (SSWell) study examines what small organizations are doing to support the health, safety, and well-being of their workforce, the impact on health outcomes, and how employees perceive their workplace culture.
-The goal of this project is to advance the field of Total Worker Health® by understanding whether changes to organizational culture impact employee health and safety outcomes.
+The Small + Safe + Well (SSWell) study is a multi-year research project designed to understand how small organizations support the health, safety, and well-being of their workforce and how employees perceive their workplace culture.
+The aim of this project is to uncover how those efforts and perceptions affect health outcomes.

-Please see the information below to learn more about the project, the benefits of participation, and how to join the study.
+Please see the information below to learn more about the project and the benefits of participation.

 Small organizations in Colorado, including private, nonprofit, and government entities, with fewer than 500 employees are eligible to participate.
 Current Health Links Certified and Kick-Start businesses may participate, if they joined the Health Links network for the first time after September 1, 2016.

 The National Institute for Occupational Safety and Health (NIOSH) defines Total Worker Health as policies, programs, and practices that integrate protection from work-related safety and health hazards with promotion of injury and illness prevention efforts to advance worker well-being.